blex-max/pileup-events/README.md

 ```

 You can invoke the binary like `./path/to/pileup-events --help`.
-Add the binary path to PATH to be able to do `pileup-events` from anywhere.
+Add the binary path to PATH to be able to call `pileup-events` from anywhere.

 ## Usage